ringcentral/ringcentral-web-phone/docs/events/index.md

-# Web Phone events
+# WebPhone SDK events

-Web Phone events are
+The WebPhoneSDK makes a number of events available to subscribe to.
+There are two categories of events:

+* webPhone events
+* callSession events

 ## Subscribing to events

-You may subscribe to events, examples:
+Subscribing to events is done using the `on` method as shown below.

 ```ts
 webPhone.on("inboundCall", (inboundCall: InboundCallSession) => {